platformsh/platformsh-docs/docs/src/security/waf.md

 weight: 15
 sidebarTitle: "WAF"
 description: |
     Enterprise and Elite projects on Platform.sh come with a Web Application Firewall (WAF) at no additional cost, which monitors requests to your application and blocks suspicious requests according to our ruleset.
-WAFs can be an important line of defense against well-known exploit vectors, and Platform.sh maintains an extensive ruleset for protecting gateway hosts against malicious requests, such as distrubuted denial of service (DDoS) attacks and other known vulnerabilities in specific languages and frameworks.
+WAFs can be an important line of defense against well-known exploit vectors that can otherwise make an application vulnerable to malicious requests and distributed denial of service (DDoS) attacks.
 tier:
   - Enterprise
   - Elite